 - Denatured alcohol, Water, Aloe barbadensis leaf powder, Glycerin, Hydroxypropylcellulose, Peppermint essential oil, Clove essential oil, Lemon peel oil, Eucalyptus radiata leaf essential oil, Rosemary leaf essential oil, and Cinnamon bark essential oil.

-Featuring Thieves essential oil blend, the Thieves hand sanitizer is a must have.
-If you haven’t seen the history behind Theives essential oil blend and how/why it works at keeping you healthy while avoiding germs, please checkout our article about Thieves.
+Featuring Thieves essential oil blend, the Thieves hand sanitizer is a must-have.
+If you haven't seen the history behind Thieves essential oil blend and how/why it works at keeping you healthy while avoiding germs, please check out our article about Thieves.

 Thieves Spray to help keep your kids clean and healthy

-Thieves Spray is one item I don’t use as much as the hand sanitizer and baby wipes.
-Though when our area seems to have a higher rate of illnesses, I’ll use this to spray to spray down shopping carts when we are out before I wipe them down with the Seedlings Baby Wipes.
-Just to give it an extra level of clean.
+Thieves Spray is one item I don't use as much as hand sanitizer and baby wipes.
+Though when our area seems to have a higher rate of illnesses, I'll use this to spray down shopping carts when we are out before I wipe them down with the Seedlings Baby Wipes.
+Just to give it an extra level of cleanliness.